 Fermenting Beer at Home: Step-By-Step Guide

-Fermenting beer requires attention and dedication to ensure your final product is top-notch.
+Fermenting beer requires attention and dedication to make sure your final product is top-notch.
 The following steps will help you come out with a well home brewed beer:

 Gather the Ingredients and Equipment

-• A fermentation vessel: This is where fermentation will take place.
-There are different types of fermentation vessels, allowing you to choose what suits you.
+- A fermentation vessel: This is where fermentation will take place.
+There are different types of fermentation vessels.
 For instance, you can use glass carboys, plastic buckets, oak barrels, or wood tanks.

 Clean and Sanitize the Equipment